git-girl/pseudo-projectile-plugin/README.md

 # Pseudo Projectile Plugin for zsh

-This Plugin opens project paths with nvim using fzf.
+This very simple plugin opens project paths with nvim using fzf.

 The function open_project opens a projects path in nvim with calling find piped into fzf in a project directory.